danielhusar/a11y-report/README.md

 ## How it works
 Using [puppeeter](https://github.com/GoogleChrome/puppeteer) we run axe-core on all provided urls and collect all violations.

-Make sure you have at least axe-core ^3.0.0 loaded in your pages or provide [axe url](#axeurl) to be automatically injected for you.
+Make sure you have at least axe-core ^3.0.0 loaded in your urls or provide axe url to be automatically injected for you.

 ![screenshot.png](screenshot.png)